Prandrea/README-Generator/README.md

     - [Questions](#-questions)

   ## Installation
-  Clone the repo onto your machine by typing git clone followed by the repo URL from the code section in Github.
-Then install the dependancies by typing npm install from command line.
+  Clone the repo onto your machine by typing git clone followed by the repo URL.
+Then install the dependencies by typing npm install from command line.

   ## Usage
   See walkthrough [video.](media/README-generator.webm)